We'll be meeting 10 Fridays:

 A very nice way to make even more use of a greenhouse is with aquaponics - raising fish like tilapia and using plants to process the fish water.
 The fish get clean water and the plants use the dirty water as an ultimate fertilizer.

-6/8 After all of our jammed packed class days, we are leaving this last day open for questions and further development on topics of further interest…
+After all of our jammed packed class days, we are leaving some time open for questions and further development on topics of further interest…

 Homesteading At Midsummer Farm